 Other than listing your home at a competitive price, the only tool within your control for making your home stand out from all the others is to show it in tip-top shape!

 If you plan to sell your home yourself, you MUST include pictures of it online.
 The National Association of Realtors state that 90% of today's home buyers start their search online.
 Most people searching will ignore online real estate listings that don't have a picture gallery.

 When photographing your staged home, create a lifestyle that home buyers are looking for.
 Dress up your indoor and outdoor areas.
 Browse through interior design pictures in magazines for ideas.
 Hang a hammock or place a porch swing outside, set up an outdoor table next to a built-in barbecue, create a spa-like bathroom...sell your home fast by giving home buyers what they want!

 Avoid the mistakes that many people make when they display pictures of their home online.
 See six must-have online real estate photos for your picture gallery.

-Prospective home buyers aren't just looking for a house, they're searching for that home where they can begin fulfilling their dreams and upgrading their lifestyles.
+Prospective home buyers aren't just looking for a house, they're searching for that home where they can fulfill their dreams and upgrade their lifestyles.
 Home purchases are often an emotional decision for buyers-- home staging helps them to realize the true potential of a home.